wiseman-timelord/aiDEr-Local/README.md

 # aiDEr-Local for [aider v0.54.0](https://github.com/paul-gauthier/aider/releases/tag/v0.54.0)
 - Its a fork, the main is, [here](https://github.com/paul-gauthier/aider) or [here](https://aider.chat/).
-- Status: Alpha - Under Development.
+- Fork Status: Alpha - Under Development.

 ### DEVELOPMENT:
 1. Currently a Milestone, after getting Ollama Working autonomously from menu config, with relating identification by aider.
 It works again, time for a break.